Django Installation

 </html>

-Replace your-domain.com with your actual domain from the Simple Commenter dashboard.
+Replace sc_your_public_key with your project's public key from the Simple Commenter dashboard.

 Using Django Settings

-Store the domain in your settings for easier management:
+Store the public key in your settings for easier management:

 # settings.py